 Most coronaviruses only cause mild respiratory illness, including the common cold, an ailment that has affected just about everyone at some point.

-What makes the Wuhan coronavirus different?
+What makes this coronavirus different?

 While there are a handful of coronaviruses that we know can infect humans, it’s a certainty that there are many other coronaviruses that exist in nature that simply haven’t made their way to humans yet.

 In some cases, these viruses may only infect a specific species of animal.
 However, if a human comes into contact with an infected animal, it’s possible that the virus can evolve or mutate and then spread to humans.

 We know that this coronavirus is a bat variant coronavirus, so it’s likely that a bat bit an animal or animals that were then sold in the seafood and animal market in Wuhan.